Charles C. W. Cooke: Early life and education

 Cooke and his sister grew up in Hemingford Abbots, a small village outside of Cambridge, England.

-Cooke is a graduate of Lady Margaret Hall, Oxford, where he studied Modern History and Politics under Gillian Peele and Clive Holmes.
+Cooke graduated from Lady Margaret Hall, Oxford, where he studied modern history and politics under Gillian Peele and Clive Holmes.
 Before attending Oxford, he attended King's College School, Cambridge, and read for his A-levels at Kimbolton School.
 Cooke received a Bachelor of Arts degree from Oxford, later promoted to Master of Arts by seniority.

 Cooke emigrated to the United States in 2011, working as an intern for National Review.
 He became a naturalized US citizen on 23 February 2018.

 Career

 Cooke is the author of The Conservatarian Manifesto.
 In addition to National Review, he has written for The New York Times, The Washington Post, and the Los Angeles Times.

 Alongside Kevin D. Williamson, he hosted the Mad Dogs and Englishmen podcast.
-Cooke now hosts the Charles C.W.
+He now hosts the Charles C.W.
 Cooke Podcast.

 He has been described by The Atlantic as "perhaps the most confident defender of conservatism younger than George Will" and "a principled conservative who is allergic to anything resembling groupthink."